-New unemployment claims drop 20.5% in Washington but state gained just 100 jobs last month
+New unemployment claims drop 20.5% in Washington, but state gained just 100 jobs last month

 Although federal funding for the temporary pandemic unemployment benefits expires Dec.
 26, congressional leaders were optimistic Thursday that an extension would be approved by then, although details remained unclear, according to media reports.

-The ESD also released revised figures for the imposter fraud that struck the state this spring.
-In its last report, in August, the agency noted that criminals using stolen identifies had filed 86,449 fraudulent claims and received $576 million in benefits.
+The ESD also released revised figures for the impostor fraud that struck the state this spring.
+In its last report, in August, the agency noted that criminals using stolen identities had filed 86,449 fraudulent claims and received $576 million in benefits.

 The agency said it had recovered $357 million of the funds, up from $340 million in August.